hetznercloud/fleeting-plugin-hetzner/docs/tutorials/setup-gitlab-ci-test-infrastructure-from-scratch.md

 </details>

-After creating the firewall, we will apply the firewall on the servers that match a label selector, in our case `runner`:
+After creating the Firewall, we will apply the Firewall to the servers that match a specific label selector, in our case `runner`:

 ```sh
 hcloud firewall apply-to-resource runner --type label_selector --label-selector runner